iterative/dvc.org/content/docs/use-cases/model-registry.md

 # Machine Learning Model Registry

-A **model registry** is a central catalog for ML models produced in data science projects.
-Different models can be discovered, audited, shared, tested, and deployed from here.
+A **model registry** is a repository to catalog ML models and their versions.
+Artifacts from your data science projects can be discovered, audited, shared, tested, and deployed from here.
 DVC works on top of Git to enable these capabilities on your existing software engineering stack.
-And other tools from [Iterative](https://iterative.ai/) provide more features and better usability.
+Other tools from [Iterative](https://iterative.ai/) provide complementary features and more usability.

 ![](/img/ml_model_registry_placement.jpg) _A common placement for model
 registries is between development and applications.
 See also [Data Registries]._

 [data registries]: /doc/use-cases/data-registries

-Model catalogs give your team key collaborative capabilities:
+Model registries give your team key collaborative capabilities:

+- Store and present your model artifacts to others, from early-stage [experiment] results to production-ready models.
-- Collect, organize, and track the [versions] of different models effectively.
+- Collect, organize, and track the [versions] of different models effectively;
-- Full data provenance and lineage trails guarantee that your modeling is reproducible.
+  with full data provenance and lineage trails based on [reproducible modeling].
-- Store and present your model artifacts, from early-stage [experiment] results to production-ready models.
-- Save performance [metrics and plots] to quickly evaluate and compare models.
+- Save performance [metrics and plots] or other metadata to evaluate or compare models.
-- An interface to access specific model versions from other systems (e.g. for CI/CD)
+- An interface to access specific model versions from other systems (e.g. in CI/CD)
+- Centralize ML models from multiple projects into a global repository, if needed.

+[experiment]: /doc/user-guide/experiment-management
 [versions]: /doc/use-cases/versioning-data-and-model-files
-[experiment]: /doc/user-guide/experiment-management
+[reproducible modeling]: /doc/start/data-pipelines
 [metrics and plots]: /doc/start/metrics-parameters-plots

-Many of these benefits are built into DVC: Your [modeling process] and performance metadata become **codified** in Git-based <abbr>DVC projects</abbr>.
+Many of these benefits are built into DVC: Your [modeling process] and performance information become **codified** in Git-based <abbr>DVC projects</abbr>.
 This makes it possible to manage them with standard GitOps workflows along with code.
-Large model files are stored separately and can be pushed to [remote storage], an efficient and scalable access point.
+Large model files are stored separately and efficiently, and can be pushed to [remote storage] -- a scalable access point.

-The relevant outputs of these model development projects can then be **packaged** together with their metadata, and published in a [global Git repository].
-With DVC, existing model files stored remotely are reused, so building the registry is fast.
-A connection to the original projects is preserved, so you can always get the full lineage and provenance information.

-DVC repos are already great for [sharing] data and models.
-They can also help you get models from the registry to production: deploying manually with the `dvc` [CLI] or integrating in code using DVC's Python [API].
+DVC repos are also great for [sharing] data and models.
+You can get the artifacts described by DVC into production in a few ways: by deploying with the `dvc` [CLI], or integrating into Python code using the [API].
 You can even automate their training and delivery [via CML].

-In fact any downstream system can sync with you models lifecycle using _GTO_.
+To build the registry, the relevant artifacts from your ML projects (whether using DVC or not) can be **packaged** together with their metadata using Git-native mechanics.
+One option is to annotate the repo using tags with [GTO].
+This approach is compatible with systems like Github Actions or Gitlab CI/CD, which can then [sync with your models lifecycle].

+With _GTO_ (Git Tag Ops) you tag artifact versions and annotate them with meaningful metadata, such as a model file path (or a [DVC metafile]).
+Manage model stages by promoting for production, rolling back, and reviewing their history.

 [modeling process]: doc/start/data-pipelines
 [remote storage]: /doc/command-reference/remote
-[global git repository]: #model-registries-based-on-annotated-git-tags
 [sharing]: /doc/start/data-and-model-access
 [cli]: /doc/command-reference
 [api]: /doc/api-reference
 [via cml]: https://cml.dev/doc/cml-with-dvc

-## Model Registries based on annotated Git tags

-[GTO] (Git Tag Ops) is a free, open-source tool that let's you turn any Git repository into an artifact registry.
-Tag artifact versions and annotate them with meaningful metadata.
-Manage model states throughout their lifecycle: promoting for production, rolling back, and reviewing their history.
-And any Git-based system can [sync with these events].

-GTO integrates nicely into DVC repos by using [metafiles] as annotations for your artifacts.

 [gto]: https://github.com/iterative/gto
-[sync with these events]:
+[sync with your models lifecycle]: https://github.com/iterative/gto#getting-right-versions-in-downstream-systems
-  https://github.com/iterative/gto#getting-right-versions-in-downstream-systems
-[metafiles]: doc/user-guide/project-structure
+[dvc metafile]: doc/user-guide/project-structure